matinbhdrn77/greenlight/README.md

 2. There is no need to close `r.Body` after it has been read.
 This will be done automatically by Go’s `http.Server` , so you don’t have too.

 If we omit a particular key/value pair in our JSON request body. => it save thst field as a zero value, how can you tell the difference between a client not providing a key/value pair, and providing a key/value pair but deliberately setting it to its zero value?

+Two classes of error that your application might encounter:
+1. Expected errors: Occur during normal operation. for example those caused by a database query timeout, a networkre source being unavailable, or bad user input.
+These errors don’t necessarily mean there is a problem with your program itself — in fact they’re often caused by things outside the control of your program practice to return these kinds of errors and handle them gracefully.
+2. Unexpected errors: which should not happen during normal operation, and if they do it is probably the result of a developer mistake or a logical error in your codebase.
+These errors are truly exceptional, and using panic in these circumstances is more widely accepted.
+In fact, the Go standard library frequently does this when you trying to access an out-of-bounds index in a slice, or trying to close an already-closed channel.

+`json.InvalidUnmarshalError` at runtime it’s because we as the developers have passed an unsupported value to Decode().
+This is firmly an unexpected error which we shouldn’t see under normal operation, and is something that should be picked up in development and tests long before deployment.

+Go’s json.Decoder provides a `DisallowUnknownFields()` setting for handling unwanted fields in request.

+`json.Decoder` is designed to support streams of JSON data.
+When we call `Decode()` on our request body, it actually reads the first JSON value only from the body and decodes it.
+If we made a second call to `Decode()` , it would read and decode the second value and so on.
+To ensure that there are no additional JSON values (or any other content) in the request body, we will need to call `Decode()` a second time in our readJSON() helper and check that it returns an `io.EOF` (end of file) error.

+if there is no ensure that there are no additional JSON values (or any other content) in the request body, we will need to call `Decode()` a second time in our `readJSON()` helper and check that it returns an `io.EOF` (end of file) error.